Victor-Osei/TMP_Assessment/README.md

 The objective of this project is to assist the marketing team in identifying clients likely to subscribe to a term deposit, allowing for targeted marketing campaigns that maximize efficiency and return on investment.

-**Key Questions Addressed:**
-- What are the key features influencing a client's decision to subscribe?
-- What actionable recommendations can be provided to improve marketing strategies?
-- Can a predictive model be used to estimate the likelihood of subscription accurately?

----

 ### 2. Data Understanding